-Increases in wastewater levels of in SARS-CoV-2 over two weeks (13 and 14) have been observed in Sterkwater WWTP.
-Similarly, Bloemspruit increased in week 13 and remained at the same level in week 14.
+In Bloemfontein sub-district, the wastewater levels of SARS-CoV-2 continue to remain stable (approximately llogcopy/ml) at Sterkwater and Bloemspruit WWTPs.
 We continue to watch these areas closely.
+However, the levels are zero up till week 15 at both Welvaart and ThabaNchu WWTPs in Botshabelo and ThabaNchu sub-districts.
 The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.